-This policy is available on request in large print, audio and other languages and formats.
+This Complaints Procedure and Complaints Form are available on request in large print, audio and other languages and formats.
 An interpreter or signer can also be arranged.

 Grove Community Housing Association aims to provide a quality service, but we recognise that there may be occasions when it falls short of what our customers should expect.
 The complaints procedure should allow your complaints to be addressed and helps us improve our service.

 We want to distinguish between informal complaints or requests and those where we should apply our formal complaints procedure.